New here? Start with your animal — the rest of the wheel opens from there

 Carry it further

-Your Primal Animal comes with keeper stones meant to be charged on the full moon.
+Your Zodi Animal comes with keeper stones meant to be charged on the full moon.
 Find the animal first, then meet the stones that answer to it.